Shopping on the internet and on eBay is great fun, but it's important to learn how to shop safely and to know your rights if things go wrong.

 Further information on your rights where you encounter restrictive statements.

-The most important piece of legislation relating to the sale of goods through eBay.co.uk is the Sale of Goods Act 1979 (as amended).
+The most important piece of legislation relating to the sale of goods through eBay.co.uk is The Consumer Rights Act 2015.

-The Act provides that wherever goods are bought they must "conform to contract".
+The Act provides that wherever goods are bought by a consumer they must meet certain minimum standards.
 This means that items sold through eBay by business sellers must be:

 Therefore goods sold by business sellers must not be inherently faulty at the time of sale, must match any description given to them and, allowing for factors like price, they must be fit for their purpose, defect free, safe and durable.